Are you an international student at UT and also feeling:

 - Eager to learn about how to succeed in your classes?

 If you answered YES to any of these question - please join us for the Survival Strategies Workshop Series!
 It is a place you can learn how to improve your life and academics.
 These meetings also give you an opportunity to meet other international students with similar experiences.
 You may come to one or ALL of the group meetings.
 It's up to you!
 Also, depending on your needs that day, we may discuss topics that are not originally scheduled for that meeting.
-Following is a list of possible topics and meeting dates:

 ||Navigating the American Classroom and Working with Professors/Supervisors|